How to Automate and Improve Jobsite Communication

 Jotted down notes can leave out a lot of detail, creating room for misjudgment and miscommunication when reviewed later on.
-General contractors can help eliminate confusion and keep clean records by using images and artificial intelligence analysis to communicate with stakeholders.
+Main contractors can help eliminate confusion and keep clean records by using images and artificial intelligence-analysis to communicate with stakeholders.

 The OxBlue interface simplifies communication with one-click sharing features, project management software integrations and reports generated by A.I.
-Each morning, G.C. ‘s and project leads can see a dashboard that highlights productivity and equipment utilization through the day, week and project timeline.
-They can easily schedule updates of specific images, custom time-lapses or video recordings in one place, leaving little room for forgetfulness or errors.
+Each morning, primary contractors and project leads can see a dashboard that highlights productivity and equipment utilisation through the day, week and project timeline.
+They can easily schedule updates of specific images, custom time lapses or video recordings in one place, leaving little room for forgetfulness or errors.

 Using an automated process means clients still get the details they need on their investment while freeing workers to focus on what matters most.